Other Pay Increases, Allowances or Actions

 • two years to be advanced to step 5.

-A June 8, 2011 Office of Personnel Management memo to agencies (at www.chcoc.gov/transmittals) stressed that within-grade increases are not automatic and should not be granted to employees with ratings below the fully successful level.
+A June 8, 2011 Office of Personnel Management memo (at www.chcoc.gov/transmittals) stressed that within-grade increases are not automatic and should not be granted to employees with ratings below the fully successful level.

 Quality Step Increases

 A quality step increase can only be granted to an employee whose most recent rating of record is Level 5, or, if covered by an appraisal program that does not use a Level 5 summary, the employee receives a rating of record at the highest summary level used by the program and demonstrates sustained performance of high quality significantly above the “fully successful” level.
-Employees also must meet agency-specified criteria for qualifying for a quality step increase.
+Employees also must meet agency-specified criteria.
 A separate written justification is not required.
 However, OPM strongly encourages agencies to require some form of recorded justification.
 The agency should be able to show that the proposed recipient has performed at a truly exceptional level to justify a permanent increase in his or her rate of basic pay.

 Peer nomination for quality step increases is permissible.
-However, some process would need to be set up to ensure that nominated employees meet the eligibility criteria.
+However, nominated employees would have to meet the eligibility criteria.
 Also, under 5 CFR 531.501, final authority for granting quality step increases remains with management.

 A quality step increase does not affect the timing of an employee’s next regular within-grade increase unless the quality step increase places the employee in step 4 or step 7 of his or her grade.
 In these cases, the employee becomes subject to the full waiting period for the new step—104 weeks or 156 weeks, respectively—and the time an employee has already waited counts towards the next increase.
-The employee receives the full benefit of receiving a within-grade increase at an earlier date and has not lost any time creditable towards his or her next within grade increase.
+The employee receives the full benefit of receiving a within-grade increase at an earlier date and has not lost any time creditable towards the next within-grade increase.

 Also see the fact sheet at www.opm.gov/policy-data-oversight/pay-leave/pay-